 1425 A notorious brigand chief, Sauvage de Frémainville attempted to assassinate the Duke of Bedford (English ruler in French territory).
 In Paris he was beaten at the scaffold, denied the chance to make a confession, and the executioner bungled his hanging at the first attempt.
 He fell from the scaffold breaking his back and leg, and was forced to remount for a second attempt.

 31 May, 1431, the captured Joan of Arc (Jehanne d’Arc, La Pucelle, The Maid) was burned to death in the market square at Rouen.
-He ashes were scooped up and thrown into the Seine.
+Her ashes were scooped up and thrown into the Seine.

 During the English occupation during this period there are three recorded instances of women accused of treason being buried alive following the French fashion (quartering being considered too indecent).